copperstick6/TODO-list/README.md

 # BIG STUFF TO LEARN THIS BREAK
 Android dev
 SQL (specifically mySQL)
-thus, I have to know PHP, so PHP, as pip install mysql won't work on my PC for some odd reason
+thus, I have to know PHP, as pip install mysql won't work on my PC for some odd reason